 AR 3-3.1 Credit Hours for Juris Doctor Students

-For students matriculating in 2006 and thereafter, the student shall present no fewer than 89 credit hours of completed work in courses taken not more than five years before the time of presentation.
+Students must present no fewer than 89 credit hours of completed work in courses taken not more than five years before the time of presentation.

 Additional credit hours may be required for specialty tracks.
 For purposes of this regulation, track thesis hours are considered “in classroom.”